xnie/rlearner/README.md

-# rlearner: R-learner for Quasi-Oracle Estimation of Heterogenerous Treatment Effects
+# rlearner: R-learner for Quasi-Oracle Estimation of Heterogeneous Treatment Effects

 This package implements the R-learner for estimating heterogeneous treatment effects, as proposed by Nie and Wager (2017).
 We consider a